 MDIs are faster to heal than traditional implants.
 During the healing period, you will be given a temporary replacement tooth or denture to wear.
 This will give the implants time to fuse with the bone.
 Thus, when the final prosthesis is fabricated, it will be strong enough to support it.

 You can take over-the-counter painkillers for the minimal discomfort that you will feel.
-This discomfort should be gone after 2 days.
+This discomfort should be gone after only a few days.

 What are advantages of Mini Dental Implants?